huggingface/blog/mteb.md

 🌎 **Multilingual**: MTEB contains up to 112 different languages!
 We have benchmarked several multilingual models on Bitext Mining, Classification, and STS.

 🦚 **Extensible**: Be it new tasks, datasets, metrics, or leaderboard additions, any contribution is very welcome.
 Check out the GitHub repository to [submit to the leaderboard](https://github.com/embeddings-benchmark/mteb#leaderboard) or [solve open issues](https://github.com/embeddings-benchmark/mteb/issues).
-We hope you join us on the journey to finding the best text embedding model!
+We hope you join us on the journey of finding the best text embedding model!